spatie/laravel-options/README.md

 ]
 ```

-As said earlier, implementing `Selectable` is not limited to models you can implement it on any PHP class.
-In such a case you can create options like this:
+As said earlier, implementing `Selectable` is not limited to models.
+You can implement it on any PHP class.
+In such a case, you can create options like this:

 ```php
 Options::forSelectableOptions([